World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

 Q: Assuming my entry is competitive, what are my chances of being selected as a participant and then winning a prize?

-A: It is important to understand that you should not enter the Cleantech Open focused mainly on the prize money.
+A: It is important to understand that you should not apply for the Cleantech Open focused mainly on the prize money.
 That undervalues your business and its potential.
 Participants from previous years repeatedly tell us that the major value came from all the training and mentoring and the opportunity to plug into a major cleantech network.
 To give you a sense from previous years, about one third of applications have been accepted as participants.
 This is not a hard percentage – it varies based on the quality of applications we receive each year.
 About one fifth of all participants have then gone on to be chosen as finalists; all finalists automatically receive a prize.
-The minimum prize this year is $20,000 in cash and services.
+The minimum prize this year is $10,000 in cash and services.

 Q: I can’t log into my Cleantech Open account.